Marcus Williams (cornerback): Professional career

-Houston Texans
+Houston Texans (first stint)

 On May 16, 2014, Williams signed with the Houston Texans.
 On August 30, 2014, Williams was released by the Texans.

 New York Jets

 Williams was signed to the New York Jets' practice squad on September 26, 2014.
 He was promoted to the active roster on October 28, 2014.
 In his debut against the Kansas City Chiefs on November 2, 2014, he played for the majority of the game.
 He had a team-high seven tackles and one pass defensed, earning the praise of head coach Rex Ryan for his performance.
 In 8 games of his rookie season in 2014, Williams made 37 tackles, an interception, and seven passes defended.

 On October 4, 2015, he made a game clinching interception against the Miami Dolphins in a game in London.
 One month later, against the Jacksonville Jaguars, he got two interceptions, a career-high, one of which clinched the game.
 On December 19, 2015, he made the game winning interception against the Dallas Cowboys, his third game winning interception of the season.
 Despite being a substitute cornerback, Williams would appear in 13 games making 21 tackles, six interceptions, 1.5 sacks, ten passes defended, a forced fumble, and a fumble recovery.

 On March 9, 2017, the Jets placed a second-round tender on Williams.
 On October 9, 2017, Williams was released by the Jets.